Prajyot1901/Project-Optimization-of-Traffic-Lights/README.md

-# Traffic Volume Predictor and Signal Optimization
+# Optimization Of Traffic Lights

 ## Overview